 The missed payment spurred speculation debt-holders may try to seize the company’s gas fields in Egypt since the 7.5 percent sukuk are partly secured by them.
 Political instability in the North African nation and Iraq’s Kurdish region, Dana Gas’ biggest sources of revenue, led to payment delays this year.
-BlackRock Inc. (BLK), the world’s largest asset manager, and London- based Ashmore Group Plc (ASHM) together own more than 50 percent of the notes, according to a Dana Gas official who asked not to be named citing company policy.
+BlackRock Inc. (BLK:US), the world’s largest asset manager, and London- based Ashmore Group Plc (ASHM) together own more than 50 percent of the notes, according to a Dana Gas official who asked not to be named citing company policy.

 “It would be surprising at the current stage for Dana Gas to have received formal notice that the creditors were moving to seize the underlying assets given the lack of a formal declaration of default,” Emad Mostaque, a London-based strategist at Religare Hichens Harrison, said yesterday.
 “It is likely a deal can be made to extend payment.”

 The fuel producer, which is based in the U.A.E. emirate of Sharjah, missed the Oct.
 31 deadline to repay the principal and interest on the convertible securities sold in 2007, amounting to $920 billion.
 Bondholders need to confirm whether they want the trust holding the assets backing the notes to be dissolved, Dana Gas said in a statement yesterday.